-After considerable delay, I obtained four Indians to carry the canoe about one hundred rods by the principal rapids, or falls, for which I gave each five charges of powder and balls; and an additional reward to one to carry a part of my baggage a mile and a half past the most dangerous rapids, to a basin just below another rapid, formed by large rocks confining the river to a very narrow passage, through which it rushes with great impetuosity.
+After considerable delay, I obtained four Indians to carry the canoe about one hundred rods by the principal rapids, or falls, for which I gave each five charges of powder and balls; and an additional reward to one to carry a part of my baggage a mile and a half past the most dangerous rapids, to a basin just below another rapid, formed by large rocks confining the river to a very narrow passage, and through which it rushes with great impetuosity.
 My Indians ran the canoe over this rapid.
 I was much concerned for their safety; but they chose to do it.
-Two years before, the men of the Hudson Bay Company cordelled several batteaux down this rapid-part of the men going in the boats, and part on the shore cordelling.
-The rope of one broke, and the batteau, in spite of the efforts of the men in it, was hurried out into the surging and whirling waves among the rocks-capsized and all were lost.
+Two years before this time, the men of the Hudson Bay Company cordelled several batteaux down this rapid-part of the men going in the boats, and part on the shore cordelling.
+The rope of one broke, and the batteau, in spite of the efforts of the men in it, was hurried out into the surging and whirling waves among the rocks-capsized, and all were lost.

 I walked about four miles, until I had passed all the rapids of any special danger.
-About three-fourths of a mile below the uppermost cascade, following an Indian path, I came to a pleasant rise of ground, upon which were several houses of a village, inhabited only in time of taking salmon.
-They were both larger and far better constructed than any l had seen in any Indian country.
-They were about sixty feet long, and thirty-five wide, the frame-work very well constructed and covered with split planks and cedar bark. little back of these houses a small beautiful lake spreads itself out, on the surface of which some dozens of wild ducks were enjoying the quietness of its solitude.
-As I continued down the Indian path, at no great distance from the village, I came to several depositories of their dead.
-They were built of plank split from balsam fir and cedar, about eight feet long, six wide, and five high, and well covered. one end is what may be called a door, upon which are paintings of various devices, which do not appear to be designed for any other purpose than for ornament.
-Some had painting upon the sides as well as upon the doors.
-I had with me two Indians who paid no particular attention to them, more than we should in passing a burying ground.
-They pointed me to them, and made a short, solemn pause, without any actions which would indicate their paying hommage to the pictures or any other object.
-The number of these depositories I did not ascertain, as many of them were so far decayed, as to be hardly distinguishable; but there were eight or ten in good condition.
-Below this we passed several houses of less magnitude than those above; and while the floors of those were on a level with the surface of the ground, these were sunk about four feet below, and the walls rose only about three feet above the ground.
+About three-fourths of a mile below the uppermost cascade, following an Indian path, I came to a pleasant rise of ground, upon which were several houses of a forsaken village, which were both larger and far better than any I had seen in any Indian' country.
+Thev were about sixty feet long, and thirty-five wide, the framework very well constructed and covered with split planks A little back of these houses a small beauand cedar bark. tiful lake spread itself out, on the surface of which some dozens of wild ducks were enjoying the quietness of its As I continued down the Indian path, at no great solitude. distance from the village, I came to several depositories of They were built of plank split from balsam fir their dead. and cedar, about eight feet long, six wide, and five high, and well covered.
+At one end is what may be called a door. upon which are paintings of various devices, which do not appear to be designed for any other purpose than for orna.
+Some had painting upon the sides as well as upon ment.
+I had with me two Indians who paid no particuthe doors. lar attention to them, more than we should in passing a burying ground.
+They pointed me to them, and made a short, solemn pause, without any actions which would indicate their paying homage to the pictures or any other object.
+The number of these depositories I did not ascertain, as many of them were so far decayed, as hardly to be distinguishable; but of those in good condition there were eight or ten.
+Below this we passed several houses of far less magnitude than those above; and while the floors of those were on a level with the surface of the ground, these were sunk about four feet below, and the walls rose only about three feet above the ground.
 It would seem that these were designed for winter habitations, but at this time their occupants were all absent.
-At the distance of four miles below the main cataract, the country, on the north side, spreads out into a level fertile plain, which near the river is a prairie, a little distance back covered with dense forests; while on the south side of the river it is very mountainous.
+At the distance of four miles below the main cataract, the country, on the north side, spreads out into a level plain, which near the river is a prairie, a little distance back covered with dense forests; while on the south side of the river it is very mountainous.